 According to the Identity Theft Resource center’s call center data, about 34% of all identity theft cases are tax fraud related.

-In 2013, the IRS prevented $24.2 billion in tax return fraud requests, but paid out $5.8 billion.
+As of year-end 2015, the IRS reportedly prevented $6.8 billion in tax return fraud requests.
 For those who had their identities used for tax refund fraud, it took an average of 18 weeks to receive their tax refunds.

 The best way to avoid false tax return identity theft is to be vigilant starting now.
 Follow these tips below to do your best to protect your identity.